wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-redis-datastores.md

 ### Automatic Backups

-- Choreo-managed Redis datastores are automatically backed up, with full backups made daily, and write-ahead logs (WAL) copied at 5 minute intervals, or for every new file generated.
+- Choreo-managed Redis data stores are automatically backed up, with full backups made daily, and write-ahead logs (WAL) copied at 5 minute intervals, or for every new file generated.
 All backups are encrypted at rest.

 - Choreo automatically handles outages and software failures by replacing broken nodes with new ones that resume correctly from the point of failure.
-The impact of a failure will depend on the number of available standby nodes in the datastore.
+The impact of a failure will depend on the number of available standby nodes in the data store.

 ### Failure Recovery

 - **Minor failures**, such as service process crashes or temporary loss of network access, are handled automatically in all plans without any major changes to the service deployment.
 The service automatically restores normal operation once the crashed process is automatically restarted or when network access is restored.

 - **Severe failures**, such as losing a node entirely in case of hardware or severe software problems, require more drastic recovery measures.
 The monitoring infrastructure automatically detects a failing node both when the node starts reporting issues in the self-diagnostics or when stops communicating.
 In such cases, the monitoring infrastructure automatically schedules a new replacement node to be created.
-> - In the event of datastore failover, the Service URI of your service remains the same; only the IP address will change to point to the new primary node.
+> - In the event of data store failover, the Service URI of your service remains the same; only the IP address will change to point to the new primary node.
 > - Hobbyist and Startup plans provide a single node; and in case of failure, a new node starts up, restores its state from the latest available backup, and resumes serving traffic.
 As there is just a single/primary node, the Redis service will become unavailable for the duration of the restoration operation.
 All write operations made since the last backup will be lost.

+## Limitations

-## Connection Limits
+### Connection Limits

 The number of simultaneous connections in Choreo-managed Redis depends on the total available memory on the Redis server.